-Moscow concert hall attack: Russia detains 11 as death toll rises to 115
+Moscow concert hall attack: Russia detains 11 as death toll rises to 133

 FSB maintained the perpetrators were en route to the border with Ukraine when they were apprehended, Russia’s Interfax news agency reported, adding that the suspects “had contacts” within Ukraine.

-Ukraine’s presidential aide Mykhaylo Podolyak said: “It makes no sense whatsoever.
+However, Ukraine’s presidential aide Mykhaylo Podolyak said: “It makes no sense whatsoever.
 Ukraine has never resorted to the use of terrorist methods.”

 He posted on X that “we expected Russian officials’ version of the ‘Ukrainian trace’ in the terrorist attack in #CrocusCityHall”, calling it “untenable and absurd”.